 The ultimate test of the quality of research is its impact, for all research aims to be influential and important.

-The effect of research influence on your university experience is similar to the effect of research quality.
 The greater the number of citations of a university’s work, the more likely that you will engage with scholars who are leading and expanding the discussions in the field.

 Universities are no longer compared just with rivals in their own city, or even their own country; world-leading universities are competing globally and attracting students and researchers from across the world.

 International outlook is therefore a mark of a top institution, relevant both to international and domestic students.

 It is measured by three indicators: proportion of international students, proportion of international staff and international collaboration.